Note: The links below will

 few years later.

-Today is also the of the
+Today is also the 31st anniversary of the Mariner 6

-flyby of .
+flyby of Mars.

 The guys at Devon Island (waaay up in the Arctic)